FAR-Lab/Mobile_HRI_Lab_Hub/lab2/Readme.md

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+Labs are due on Tuesdays before class.
+Make sure this page is linked to on your main class hub page.

+### Again, deliverables for this lab are:

+0. Fill in the questions along the way!
+1. 3 photos of costumed devices
+2. Reflections on the process
+3. Video sketch of 3 prototyped interactions with costumed devices
+4. Submit the items above in the lab2 folder of your class [Github page], either as links or uploaded files.
+Each group member should post their own copy of the work to their own Lab Hub, even if some of the work is the same from each person in the group.